So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 But your only problem is, you can’t decide what to do.
 You’re so talented that you feel like everything’s your calling.

-Unfortunately, procrastination sometimes roots in INFP’s indecisiveness.
+Unfortunately, procrastination sometimes rooted in INFP’s indecisiveness.
 People tell you to focus on one.
 But because you can’t choose one, you feel stuck.

 Thankfully, I have advice for you that has worked for me.
 I go by my own saying, “When in doubt, I do everything out.”
 Do everything.
 Don’t suppress yourself.
 That idea will keep stomping on your peace of mind, just like your annoying niece.
 You need to do something about it.